What Everybody’s Missing About the FTC’s Proposed Non-Compete Ban

 pexels-pixabay-262488

 In the words of Joe Biden, the FTC’s proposed ban on employee non-competes is a big f***ing deal.
+(Spoiler alert: the FTC approved the rule on April 23, 2024.)

 Bear in mind, it is only a proposed rule, and it is sure to face constitutional challenges.